AutomationSolutionz/automationsolutionz.github.io/docs/how-tos/how-to-create-test-cases.md

 15. To add **Actions**, click on the **+ADD** button and then select the required **Actions**.
 16. Multiple number of **Actions** can be added.
+  > The purpose of adding multiple *Actions* is to comprehensively cover different scenarios and validate diverse aspects of the software's functionality, ensuring thorough testing and accurate results.

 ![](/img/how-tos/how-to-create-test-cases/add-action.png)

 17. Click to write the **Action** name.
 18. To convert the **Step** from **Global > Local** or **Local > Global**, click on the **GLOBAL** button.
 19. To rename the **Step**, click on the right button of the required **Step**.
+   > Writing the name of *Actions* is necessary for clear and concise communication of the specific steps to be executed during testing, ensuring accurate execution and documentation.

+   > Converting *Steps* from *Global to Local* or *Local to Global* is necessary to adjust the scope and context of actions, allowing flexible reuse and maintenance of test case components across different scenarios or levels of testing.

+   > Renaming a *Step* is necessary to accurately reflect the action being performed, enhancing clarity and understanding during test execution and analysis.

 ![](/img/how-tos/how-to-create-test-cases/action-name.png)